 The technology captures 100% of emissions from the process of foam production, keeping them from being released into the surrounding environment.
 These emissions are captured and filtered through a charcoal system, virtually eliminating the release of any byproducts into the atmosphere.

-Joyce Foam currently have all of their products certified with GECA under the Furniture, Fittings and Foam standard, and are available in many leading mattress brands across Australia.
+Joyce Foam currently have all of their products certified with GECA under the Furniture, Fittings, Foam & Mattresses standard, and are available in many leading mattress brands across Australia.